MicrosoftDocs/iis-docs/iis/application-frameworks/running-classic-asp-applications-on-iis-7-and-iis-8/using-failed-request-tracing-to-troubleshoot-classic-asp-errors.md

 ---
-title: "Using Failed Request Tracing to troubleshoot Classic ASP errors | Microsoft Docs"
+title: "Using Failed Request Tracing to troubleshoot Classic ASP errors"
 author: rmcmurray
-description: "One of the great troubleshooting features that is built in to IIS 7.0 and above is Failed Request Tracing, which lets you configure tracing rules on your ser..." ms.author: iiscontent
+description: "One of the great troubleshooting features that is built in to IIS 7.0 and above is Failed Request Tracing, which lets you configure tracing rules on your ser..." ms.date: 02/19/2009 ms.assetid: 7c7ceaf8-b6a2-4285-8f7b-7ac58db5c0f3 msc.legacyurl: /learn/application-frameworks/running-classic-asp-applications-on-iis-7-and-iis-8/using-failed-request-tracing-to-troubleshoot-classic-asp-errors msc.type: authoredcontent
-manager: soshir
-ms.date: 02/19/2009
-ms.topic: article
-ms.assetid: 7c7ceaf8-b6a2-4285-8f7b-7ac58db5c0f3
-ms.technology: iis-appfx
-ms.prod: iis
-msc.legacyurl: /learn/application-frameworks/running-classic-asp-applications-on-iis-7-and-iis-8/using-failed-request-tracing-to-troubleshoot-classic-asp-errors
-msc.type: authoredcontent
 ---